NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

     --config configs/config_params.yaml \
     --config_mparams configs/model_structure.yaml
 ```
 The inference results will be saved in the folder `output_latest`.
 This folder will contain the same 4 files described in Step 7.
 However, `NK_inferred.peaks.bedGraph` and `NK_inferred.peaks.bw` will contain the probability of being part of a peak, for every position in the genome.
-The `NK_inferred.peaks.bedGraph` file produced by this command is much larger than the file produced in Step 7.
+This command is much slower, and the `NK_inferred.peaks.bedGraph` file produced by this command is much larger than the file produced in Step 7.

 The above command is useful in the following situations:
 1. To calculate AUPRC or AUROC metrics.